-Each class will include a 30-minute cooking demonstration plus 15 minutes for Q&A and 15 minutes to share information about Let’s Grow Akron Community Farm Market, Summit Lake Neighborhood Farmers’ Market, and local farmers’ market nutrition incentive
+Each class will include a cooking demonstration, time for Q&A and information shared about Let’s Grow Akron Community Farm Market, Summit Lake Neighborhood Farmers’ Market, and local farmers’ market nutrition incentive

-Join Let’s Grow Akron and Kenmore Branch Library for monthly cooking demonstrations.
+Join Let’s Grow Akron and Akron Public Library for monthly cooking demonstrations.
 Zoom participation with a local chef is unlimited.
-Food kits are available for the first 20 registrants.
+Food kits are available for the first 30 registrants.
 Please register for a program link.